abhyuday-fr/Redis/Readme.md

 But (maybe I am little too late if you already ran the client), if you run client like that then  you will be hit by a server error but I have handled that with proper logging of the usage so you can get the idea from that, rest lemme show the full `./client <method> <key> <value>`

+## Updated usage to check for some added features
+Same 1. and 2. steps from above but in step 3.. just run python test_cmds.py inn another terminal test_cmds.py is just a collection of commands to test out the client.
+So yeah, you may need to install python in your system too.

 ---

 # set, get, del